From: Jay Willis, Vice President of Sales, Mometrix Test Preparation

 You probably came to our site to order study materials, but first, if you will indulge me, I'd like to tell you about my family's personal journey with muscular dystrophy.

 I don't like to ask for help.
-Neither does my thirteen year old son, Benjamin, who has muscular dystrophy.
+Neither does my seventeen year old son, Benjamin, who has muscular dystrophy.
 While he can't run, jump or get up from the floor, he has the determination to do as much as he can by himself.
 What I've learned from Benjamin is that there are some things you just can't do by yourself, that's why I'm asking for your help.

 Benjamin was born in the summer of 2006 and we couldn't have been more excited to welcome him into our home.
 All of the sleepless nights and diaper changes were small inconveniences we gladly accepted as we adjusted to life with a newborn.

 For the first 18 months, Benjamin developed just like most other children.
 We watched as Benjamin learned to smile, laugh, sit up, crawl and walk at the expected pace.
 We took as many pictures as we could (just like most first-time parents) and enjoyed every stage of his development.
 We couldn't have been more excited about our child and were looking forward to all of the things we would be able to do together as a family in the years to come.

 It wasn't until just after Benjamin's second birthday that we noticed something was wrong.
 He had trouble getting up from the floor and was falling a lot.
 We tried to dismiss it and assumed his balance and strength would improve as he got older.
 It wasn't until two different pediatric nurses suggested we take him to a neurologist that we started to think his condition was not improving.

 The neurologist confirmed our deepest fear - Benjamin has muscular dystrophy.
 What the neurologist initially thought might be Duchenne turned out to be Spinal Muscular Atrophy (both types of muscular dystrophy).
 In an instant, the hope that Benjamin would have a normal childhood was gone.